Machine Learning Algorithms

 5. Naive Bayes

-It is a classification technique based on Bayes’ theorem with an assumption of independence between predictors.
+Naive Bayes is a classification technique based on Bayes’ theorem with an assumption of independence between predictors.
 In simple terms, a Naive Bayes classifier assumes that the presence of a particular feature in a class is unrelated to the presence of any other feature.
 For example, a fruit may be considered to be an apple if it is red, round, and about 3 inches in diameter.
-Even if these features depend on each other or upon the existence of the other features, a naive Bayes classifier would consider all of these properties to independently contribute to the probability that this fruit is an apple.
+Even if these features depend on each other, a Naive Bayes algorithm for classification would treat each property as independently contributing to the probability that this fruit is an apple.

 The Naive Bayesian model is easy to build and particularly useful for very large data sets.
-Along with simplicity, Naive Bayes is known to outperform even highly sophisticated classification methods.
+Along with simplicity, Naive Bayes classification is known to outperform even highly sophisticated methods for tasks such as text classification, spam detection, and sentiment analysis.

 Naive Bayes Equation